 - Agricultural Experiment Station

-The SD Agricultural Experiment Station is managed by the College of Agriculture and Biological Sciences and serves as a platform for agriculture related research within the Colleges of Agriculture and Biological Sciences, and Education and Human Sciences
+The SD Agricultural Experiment Station is managed by the College of Agriculture, Food and Environmental Sciences and serves as a platform for agriculture related research within the College of Agriculture, Food and Environmental Sciences, and College of Education and Human Sciences

 - Engineering Research